Faculty Frequently Asked Questions

 As a faculty mentor, am I responsible for the UPRISE student stipend?

-Faculty mentors contribute 50% of the student stipend ($2,250).
+Faculty mentors contribute 50% of the student stipend ($3,000).
 The UPRISE program contributes the other 50%.
-Mentor funds can come sources such as departmental or college funds as well as grants.
+Mentor funds can come from sources such as departmental or college funds as well as grants.
 Please note that NIH funding does not allow for grant funding to be used towards scholarships and fellowships.
 The stipend that UPRISE students receive falls under this category of educational assistance.

 How are students selected for the UPRISE program?
 How much of a voice do I have in selecting the UPRISE student that I would mentor?